Catslife66/bookmark-manager/README.md

 4. Populate some data with seed.ts file npx prisma db seed

-5. To access your database from a JavaScript/TypeScript app, you need to use Prisma ORM.
+5. To access database from a JavaScript/TypeScript app, you need to use Prisma ORM.
 Go here for step-by-step instructions: https://pris.ly/ppg-init

 ---